Tipping in Morocco: How Much & Who to Tip

 Should you tip in Morocco?

 Tipping is customary in Morocco, but it is not mandatory.
-The best rule of thumb when it comes to tipping is to round up the bill and leave spare change.
-If you received poor or inadequate service, you are not obligated to tip.
-Tips are not generally included in the bill in Morocco, though some more upscale restaurants have begun adding a 10 – 15% service charge to the bill.
-Read on for more about how much and who to tip during your travels in Morocco.
+The best rule of thumb is to round up your bill and leave spare change.
+If you receive poor service or inadequate service, you are not obligated to tip.
+Tips are usually not included in the bill, though some upscale restaurants add a 10–15% service charge.
+Read on for more about how much and whom to tip during your travels in Morocco.

-PRO TIP: For the sake of convenience, it’s sometimes easier to think of 10 dirhams as approximately 1 USD.
+PRO TIP: For the sake of convenience, think of 10 dirhams as about $1 USD.

 Who do I tip in Morocco?